shakier/New-York-City-Yellow-Cab/README.md

-# Moving the City with Yellow Cabs
+# New York City on the Move: Stories about New Yorkers' Go-Abouts with Yellow Cab Data
 ## Qianqi Kay Shen
 ## October 28, 2016